 "Dipankar Tulukder held that IDPs are too scattered to be contacted easily and thus to be named in the list of the IDPs.
-He said that both Bengali and hill people affected by the Kaptai dam have been resettled without any discrimination.
-Stating that IDPs include both tribal families and non-tribal families, he said that a list of 1,28,364 IDP families comprising 90,208 tribal families and 38,156 non-permanent non-tribal families has been sent to the ministry as per the Accord for their rehabilitation."
+He said that both Bengali and hill people affected by the Kaptai dam have been resettled without any discrimination."
 (Daily Star 4 August 2000)